liuyejia/starter-hugo-academic/content/publication/Rain++/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Lampros Flokas
+  - Weiyuan Wu
   - admin
-  - Weiyuan Wu
-  - Lampros Flokas
   - Jiannan Wang
   - Eugene Wu

-author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'

 date: '2022'